flutter/website/flutter-for-react-native/index.md

 <br>

-## Gesture Detection and Touch Event Handling
+## Gesture detection and touch event handling

+To listen for and respond to gestures, Flutter includes taps, drags, and scaling.
+The gesture system in Flutter has two separate layers.
+The first layer includes raw pointer events, which describe the location and movement of pointers, (such as touches, mice, and styli movements), across the screen.
+The second layer includes gestures, which describe semantic actions that consist of one or more pointer movements.

 ### How do I add a click or press listeners to a widget?

-In React Native,  listeners are added to components using the `Touchables` component or you can use `PanResponder`.
+In React Native, listeners are added to components using `PanResponder` or the `Touchable` components.

 <!-- skip -->
 ```JavaScript